domnikl/docker-example/README.md

 # docker-example

-a simple example to explain Docker
+A simple example to explain Docker.